Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <br/>

-Below are two examples with colored text using the methods `SEGGER_RTT_WriteString` and `SEGGER_RTT_printf`, both of which use the *color control sequences* a bit different.
+Below are two examples with colored text using the methods `SEGGER_RTT_WriteString` and `SEGGER_RTT_printf`, both of which use the *color control sequences* slightly different.

 ```C
 /** Print some colored text to output/up-buffer 0 (first parameter)